rungalileo/docs-official/.github/CONTRIBUTING.md

   - **I have reviewed my changes**

     Please review all your changes thoroughly, and check this when you are happy with them.

+    For cookbooks or how-to guides, make sure you have followed the guide thoroughly and accurately in a clean environment, only following the steps in the guide and nothing else.
+This ensures users will be able to be successful in following your steps.

   - **I have reviewed the deployed version of my changes**